sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/05-technical-corner.md

 ![](./media/image100.png)

-> **Note** As a campaign is launched manually, the `ticketlog` issuer is the one who launched the campaign.
+> [!note] As a campaign is launched manually, the `ticketlog` issuer is the one who launched the campaign.

-> **Note** When the campaign is initialized, the same reviewer information is assigned to the `ticketreview` as Accountable **and** Responsible.
+> [!note] When the campaign is initialized, the same reviewer information is assigned to the `ticketreview` as Accountable **and** Responsible.
 Responsible link is the one used to display entries to be reviewed by reviewers.
 When a reassignment occurs, only the *Responsible* link is updated, *Accountable* link never changes.
 As a result, you can spot reassigned entries by comparing accountableuid and responsibleuid (an entry is reassigned if they are different).

 Campaign information is stored as such: